bresnow/lz-object/README.md

-# lz-object - lzObject - compress the size of object properties and values
+# lz-object - lzObject - compress the size of object values

 Using the [lz-string](https://pieroxy.net/blog/pages/lz-string/index.html) library I wrote a program to traverse nested levels of a javascript object and compress the  property values to optimize storage.

 Output argument: